Can I Eat Expired French Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened?

 Expert Source

-"According to WHO guidelines, commercially bottled French salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight, and used before the expiration date indicated on the packaging to ensure food safety."
+"According to USDA guidelines, commercially bottled French salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight.
+Once opened, it should be refrigerated and used within the recommended time frame specified on the packaging for optimal quality and safety."

 Fresh French Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened